VermeilChan/MetalSlugFontReborn/Documentation/FAQ.md

 ## License

 **Q: What is the Apache License 2.0?**
 A: The Apache License 2.0 allows you to freely use, modify, and distribute software.
 It's permissive and open source, providing flexibility for both commercial and non-commercial use.
-Please review the [License](README.md#license) section in the README for specific terms and conditions.

 ## Contact

 **Q: How can I get in touch with the project maintainer?**
-A: You can reach out to the maintainer through Discord, Twitter, GitHub Issues, Reddit, or Stack Overflow.
+A: You can reach out me through Discord, Twitter, GitHub Issues, Reddit, or Stack Overflow.
 Find contact details in the [Contact Information](README.md#contact) section of the README.

-If you have more questions or face unaddressed issues, feel free to contact us.
+If you have more questions or face unaddressed issues, feel free to contact me.